Enable Automatic Filesystem Backups#

 Backup persistent disks#

-Backups of persistent disks are automatically enabled when defining a disk in .tfvars
+Backups of persistent disks are automatically enabled when defining a disk in .tfvars file, such as:

 persistent_disks = {